 The Frustrations Of Being An Emerging Deep Male Voice Over Talent

-The frustration of being an emerging deep male voice over talent.
-Where do I even begin?
-Let’s start with the notion that the financial barrier to entry in the voice actor world is low.
-This is patently false!
 Does that mean that the voice actor industry is a predatory profession?
-I wouldn’t say that at all as it’s been my experience that it is one of the kindest and most giving industries I’ve experienced.
-Honestly, there are some of the nicest, most genuine people you’ll ever meet in the VO world.
+I wouldn’t say that at all.
+It’s been my experience that it is one of the kindest and most giving industries I’ve experienced.
+Honestly, there are some of the nicest, most genuine and helpful people you’ll ever meet in the VO world.

-But there are PLENTY of opportunities to spend money and I’m coming to find out that everyone is an expert and everyone will sell you their expertise.
+However, there are PLENTY of opportunities to spend money in the profession.
+I’m coming to realize that everyone is an expert and everyone is happy to sell you their expertise.
 Some are better than others.
-Your opportunity to spend your hard-earned money is without boundaries in this industry so it’s imperative to spend money wisely and in the areas that are will give you the most bang for the buck.

 Let’s start adding it up, shall we?

-Outfitting a voice acting recording space = $0 – $500
+Outfitting a voice acting recording space = $0 – $50

 Compiling your voice over equipment = $840 – $7,400+

 That’s quite a difference in expenses but it all depends on your desire.
-Do you want to start out by trying to be at the top of your equipment game or do you want to gradually grow into it?
+Do you want to start out by trying to be at the top of your equipment game or do you want to grow into it?

-- Essential equipment:
+• Essential equipment:

-- Microphone = $150 – $3500
+• Microphone = $150 – $3500

-- Boom Stand/Mic Mount = $20 – $200
+• Boom Stand/Mic Mount = $20 – $200

-- Pop filter $10 – $15
+• Pop filter $10 – $15

-- XLR microphone cable = $10 – $$30
+• XLR microphone cable = $10 – $$30

-- Interface = $150 – $800
+• Interface = $150 – $800

-- Computer = $500 – $2500
+• Computer = $500 – $2500

-- DAW Software for editing your sound = $0 – an ongoing monthly cost with Adobe Audition
+• DAW Software for editing your sound = $0 – an ongoing monthly cost with Adobe Audition

 Since I was able to save money on the microphone, I splurged on the Apollo Arrow, which was $500

-The DAW I use for editing sound, at this time, is Twisted Wave which had a $79 price tag.
+The DAW I use for editing sound, at this timeis Twisted Wave which had a $79 price tag.

 Voice Over Effects Stack = $400+